 Girl schools in Taliban controlled should re-open

 In Taliban controlled areas, bitter memories have already become realities.
-After the US-Taliban talks in Doha, the Afghan Women’s Network clearly stated that trust building measures of the Taliban should include the re-opening of girl schools in areas they control.
+After the US-Taliban talks in Doha, the Afghan Women’s Network clearly stated that trust-building measures of the Taliban should include the re-opening of girl schools in areas they control.
 They should protect women’s NGO offices from attacks and ensure that female health workers have access to their place of employment.
 So far, there are few signs of improvement.
 Forced displacement, indiscriminate violence on civilians, stoning of women and men, closing schools and the erasure of women from public life are common in Taliban controlled areas, according to AWN’s statement.

 Estimates as to the size of the Taliban controlled territory vary, from 4% at the end of 2017 to almost 15% at the end of 2018.
 This does not include contested areas, where government and rebel troops are fighting for control.

-To protect what Afghan women have gained and to prevent a further dissolution of women’s rights, Mary Akrami and her network of courageous women, have come with clear demands.
+To protect what Afghan women have gained and to prevent the further dissolution of women’s rights, Mary Akrami and her network of courageous women, have come with clear demands.
 No peace deal should undermine the current democratic and public institutions.
 “These institutions have provided employment to women, educated them, given them skills, lowered their mortality rates and have provided them with relative security”, they say.
 No peace deal should come with restrictions on women’s employment, freedom of movement and autonomy.
 If it did, this would not only curtail women, it would be disastrous to the country as a whole.
-No peace deal should suspend Afghanistan’s commitments to the international and regional legal instruments and laws that safeguards women’s rights.
-Any peace deal has to prevent the infliction of physical punishment such as public stoning, flogging and executions.
+No peace deal should suspend Afghanistan’s commitments to the international and regional legal instruments and laws that safeguard women’s rights.
+Any peace deal has to prevent the infliction of physical punishment such as public stoning, flogging, and executions.

 “We have changed and we have changed our country”

 These demands are the outcome of intense concertation among women in all 34 Afghan provinces.
-“I travelled to 15 of them in the past 6 months”, Mary Akrami explains.
-“Every village, every women looks at peace from a different angle.
+“I traveled to 15 of them in the past 6 months”, Mary Akrami explains.
+“Every village, every woman looks at peace from a different angle.
 But the demands in our statement reflect common concerns.
-And everywhere, women stand up and raise their voice.
-We are no longer the generation of the ‘90’s.
+And everywhere, women stand up and raise their voices.
+We are no longer the generation of the ’90s.
 Afghan women have changed and we have changed our country.
 We will not allow backward minds to meddle with our country and with our lives.
 This week women from all over the country will gather in Kabul.
 We have one message to all men in Afghanistan: We, women, will not go back.
 And we call upon all women around the world to support us.
 It’s the unity and solidarity of women around the globe, that can truly set things in motion.”

 Cordaid and the Afghan Women’s Network